 Davenport University offers its study abroad participants the opportunity to apply for grants to offset their study abroad expenses.
 When a student receives a study abroad grant, the amount granted will be applied to the cost of his or her program.
 No cash amounts will be disbursed.
 Study abroad grants are intended to make study abroad a viable option for students, that is, grant awards are based on financial need.

-Student must be accepted into a Davenport University Faculty-Led Study Abroad Program and apply for a grant using the application provided to them.
-Those should be distributed along with the study abroad applications.
+Student must be accepted into a Davenport University Faculty-Led Study Abroad Program and apply for a grant using the form provided in the study abroad program application packet.
 Because the university intent is for the grant money to make study abroad a viable option, the criterion for grant application eligibility is simply acceptance into the program.
 Awards will then be determined by the financial need of the applicant.

-This process will ensure that financial need is addressed, that both the individual Program Director and International Office have input into the award decision, and that actual financial data is consulted.
+This process ensures that financial need is addressed, and that all relevant parties have opportunities for input into the award decision.

 The process itself will require two weeks to complete.
-Students can learn of the award decision as early as February.
+Students can learn of the award decision as early as mid-February.